TTimo/postup-rsync-tkinter/README.md

 # Standalone packaging

-Produce a standalone .exe using pyinstaller (http://www.pyinstaller.org/):
+Produce a standalone EXE using pyinstaller (http://www.pyinstaller.org/):

 ```
 pyinstaller.exe --windowed -y postup.py
 ```

 # Configuration

+Make sure you download an rsync binary (see above)!

 Edit the source and change the RSYNC_* variables to suit your needs.